 Do you need to weigh something really heavy but don’t have access to an industrial scale?
-How can I weigh heavy things — like my trailer frame — without a special huge or super heavy duty scale?
+How can I weigh heavy things — like a trailer frame — without a special huge or super heavy duty scale?
 Answer: With some physics and a little math.

-When we look at “Where Does The Axle Go” and other build objectives, often it is not convenient to haul things down to a truckers scale to measure them.
+When we look at “Where Does The Axle Go” and other great construction objectives, often it is not so convenient to haul things down to a truckers scale to measure weight.
 Sometimes the item is not mobile enough to easily haul it.
-So what can we do to weigh these heavy things?
+So, what can we do to weigh these heavy things?
 There is always a clever way or a hack to help.

 Here are some tricks, and though they are not super accurate, they yield a reasonable answer without needing a special industrial scale.
 The catch?
-They require some some math, and accuracy of the answer is subject to your care in setup and measurement.
-We’ll use two examples, including a video showing us weigh a trailer.
+They require a little math, Oh, and accuracy of the answer is subject to your care in setup and measurement.
+We’ll use two examples, including a video showing one way to weigh a trailer.

 What Resources Do You Have?

 When I first got married, my in-laws sometimes called me McGyver.
 I suppose it fit somewhat because figuring out how to accomplish something with whatever you have laying around is just part of what I do.
 I grew up in farm country, and farmers don’t run to the store for every little thing.
 They figure it out, and make due with what they have.
 Scavenger Engineering.

 So, the first thing in being able to weight heavy things is to find resources.
 Westley from “The Princess Bride” did the same thing when he asked “. . .
 And our assets?
 Inigo: Your brains, Fezzik’s strength, my steel . . .”

-Hopefully your resources include some lengths of steel (or wood beams) along with a push-button brain (calculator).
-Hopefully too, a scale of some sort — like a bathroom scale, or maybe something bigger (strength).
+Hopefully your resources include some lengths of steel (or wood beams) along with a “push-button brain” (calculator).
+Hopefully too, a scale of some sort – even a good bathroom scale will work, or maybe something bigger (strength).
 A typical bathroom scale goes up to somewhere around 300 lbs, and that can be enough with levers and tricks.
 We’ll use it with the same principle as a wheelbarrow . . .
 “I mean if we only had a wheelbarrow, that would be something.”
+(Princess Bride)

 See the photo above.
 The big blue thing is a machine for a customer, but I need to know what it weighs.
-A guess of 500 lbs is not accurate enough, so we make something to weigh it.
+A guess of 500 lbs is not accurate enough, so we make a simple contraption to weigh it.

 The starting weight guess puts us in the ballpark, then we choose levers.
-We’ll use a simple case first for easy understanding, then expand the discussion below for other applications.
+For easy understanding, we’ll look at this simple case first, then expand the discussion below for other situations.
 So, first, let’s look at the theory with the help of this diagram.

-If the load is center (meaning D1=D2) between the supporting points, then each end holds half the weight.
+If the load is center (meaning D1=D2) between the supporting points, then each end of the beam holds half the weight.
 If one end is a scale, then we can read the weight, and double the number for a total.
-This works because the scale goes to more than half of the total weight (guess of 500 lbs) for the machine.
+This works if the scale goes to more than half of the total weight (like the guess of 500 lbs) for the machine.

 So, we set steel bars with a fulcrum at one end (C), and the other end (B) on the scale.
-We can use a simple straight beam, or in this case, an “A” shape allows the machine to balance with less risk of tipping.
+We can use a simple straight beam, or in this case, it is actually an “A” shape, which allows the machine to balance with less risk of tipping.
 It does not matter that the two beams are not the same length, what matters is the length from point “B” to each “C” is the same on both sides.
-Also, that the machine is centered on both beams.
+Also, (for our simple math) that the machine is centered on both beams.

-I have used steel angle iron pieces placed V up, to more accurately measure to the point of contact.
-Both ends.
+I have used steel angle iron pieces placed “V” up, to more accurately measure to the point of contact.
+Same on both ends.

-Once the beams are setup with the weight scale, take note of the value showing on the scale.
+Once the beams are setup, (just the beams, no load) take note of the value showing on the scale.
 This weight is now the “new Zero”.
 In our example, the beams without the machine weigh in at 41 lbs.

-Next, we place the machine at center on each beam, and see the measurement.
+Next, we place the machine at center on each beam, and again read the weight measurement.
 With the machine on the beams, the scale indicates 259 lbs.
-To get the increase in weight applied by the machine, we subtract 41 from 259 and we get 218 lbs.
+To get the increase in weight applied by the machine, we subtract 41 from 259 and get 218 lbs.
 Assuming the setup is correct, 218 lbs is half the weight of the machine.
 Double it, and we now know the machine weighs about 436 lbs.

-The accuracy to weigh heavy things with this method depends on accurate measurements for the beams, and placement of the load.
+The accuracy to weigh heavy things with this method depends on accurate length measurements for the beams, and for placement of the load.
 The more careful we are with setup, the better the final result.
 Also, a longer beam increases accuracy simply because any error we might create in setup becomes a smaller portion of the total.
 Longer beams are heavier, but it helps accuracy as we weigh heavy things.

 Weigh More Complex

-To weigh things that are much heavier than the scale can measure, we need to change our setup and do a little more math.
+To weigh things that are a lot heavier than the scale can measure, we need to change our setup and do a little more math.
 Basically, as we move the load closer to the fulcrum end (C) it will put more weight at C and less at B. More leverage.
+Again, like a wheelbarrow.

 We can use a simple single beam, or the “A” shape as illustrated with the blue machine above.
-Either way, we’ll use this new diagram and these equations to make the calculations:
+Either way, we’ll use this new diagram and longer equations to make the calculations:

-Though it seems more complex by using formal equations, it’s really the same as above.
+Though it seems more complex in using formal equations, it’s really the same as image above.
 It’s a method to weigh things that are much heavier than what the scale can directly handle.
 Like how to weigh a trailer.

-In the video you can see the setup to weigh a trailer.
-This uses the more complex method as described above, then the “Weigh Things In Parts” section that comes later.
+In the video below, you can see a simple setup to weigh a trailer.
+This uses both the more complex method as described above, then the “Weigh Things In Parts” section we will explain later.
 We’ll show the example, then describe what we did and why.

-The Video does a pretty good job of showing what we did, and why.
-But here are some points to notice.
+The Video does a pretty good job of showing what we did.
+However, here are some points to notice.

 - The object heights to support the beam — and the part contacting the trailer — are set at a length that makes the beam effectively level.
 You need to know where the contact is made to get the best accuracy.

 - Before lifting the trailer, we made sure it cannot move.
+Chalking the wheels.
 You don’t want things moving when you start picking them up.

 - The point of lift for the trailer was the center between the wheels.
 That is where the trailer suspension pivots, which will help when we get to “weigh in parts” below.
-Also, we should always put the heavy weight at a point you know.
+Also, we should always put the heavy weight at a point we know.
 Don’t let it spread out.

 For me, I try to lift carefully to make sure I’m not exceeding the scale at any point.
 By putting too much weight on the scale, it can cause damage.
 If you see the scale going too high, just reduce the distance D2.
 Making D1 longer and D2 shorter will allow you to weigh a bigger heavy thing.
-The down side comes if the distances become too short, then you loose accuracy (or you have to be super careful with your measurements).
+The down side comes if the distances become too short, then you lose accuracy.
+(Or you have to be super careful with your measurements).

 Side Note On Tongue Weight

-A 1″ mistake is pretty big, yet, because of the long beam, the one side weight answer difference is 11 lbs.
-In terms of total trailer weight, 22 lbs (we have to double it for both sides) is not really very significant.
+A 1″ measurement mistake is pretty big, yet, because of the long beam, the one side weight answer difference is only 11 lbs.
+In terms of total trailer weight, 22 lbs (double it for both sides) is less than 2%.
+Not really very significant.
 Just food for thought.

 One More Word